websight-io/docs/docs/docs/developers/development/components/index.md

 The _Cards List_ component defines initial content that is added to the page when adding a component.
 The initial content contains 3 child _Card Item_ components (to save work during authoring and present the component in an initialized state).

-In the content tree , you can see that the _Card Item_ components are child components of the _Cards List_ component.
+In the content tree, you can see that the _Card Item_ components are child components of the _Cards List_ component.

 ![Card List component](card-list-component-rendition.png)